quat1024/redmill2/README.md

 # Red Mill

-redmill 1 never came out, this is a full rewrite
+redmill 1 is private and never came out, this is a full rewrite

+## credits

+`agency.highlysuspect.redmill.mcp.*` contains code from Voldeloom, which is licensed under a different license but I wrote all the classes I used from that project by myself, so i hold the copyright

 ## todo